 AND DR FIONA ROBERTSON

 service providers.
 But there’s always going be external outcomes on society and the environment.
-People have not yet appreciated that, and I think that an important part of global adoption of IR is the revolutionary immensity of considering the impacts on the company’s business model, on those three critical aspects: the economy, society and the environment.
+People have not yet appreciated that, and I think that an important part of global adoption of IR is the revolutionary immensity of considering the impacts on the company’s business model, on those three critical aspects: the economy, society and the environment.”

 “For example, if I don’t find out what is happening in the supply chain, and something is found out about child labour in that supply chain, within two days the company can lose 50% of its market cap on the stock exchange.
 So the world is not what it used to be, it’s different.
 The collective mind of the board also needs to think differently.”